ahmedkaludi/accelerated-mobile-pages/README.md

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 0.9.98.20 (27th November 2019) =
+* Fixed: Menu closer icon is getting overlapped by the header part of firefox web browser #3744
+* Fixed: Instagram TV videos are not rendering into AMP #3812
+* Fixed: Need To move CTA button in header two in sidebar if the website layout is in mobile view #3669
+* Fixed: When the image is added from ThirstyAffiliate image block from Guntenber editor facing validation error #3706
+* Fixed: PHP Warning:DOMDocument::loadHTML(): Empty string supplied as input #3745
+* Fixed: When Convert AMP to WP theme (Beta) option is enabled Back to Top link functionality is not working #3695
+* Fixed: Post date always shows 3 hours ago #3624
+* Fixed: Gutenberg Design Bugs #3645
+* Fixed: Toolbar AMP link bug #3692
+* Fixed: Breadcrumb icommon symbol direction should be changed when RTL is enabled in Swift. #3678
+* Fixed: Extra CSS are loading in swift and AMP Layouts #3414
+* Fixed: Remove Digg and Google plus option form Social Sharing #3709
+* Fixed: When Yoast SEO plugin is activated the same excerpt shows #3708
+* Fixed: Allow people to use captions below thumbnails in gallery #3702
+* Fixed: Design improvements of D2 #3637
+* Fixed: Fatal error: Uncaught Error: Cannot use object of type stdClass as array (after 98.15) #3867
+* Fixed: In amp gallery need to make improvement in arrow #3860
+* Fixed: Performance issues in AMP FOR WP #3732
+* Fixed: Yoast Separator is converting from Hyphen to Dash #3783
+* Fixed: Multiple UX related modifactions #3869
+* Fixed: strpos() debug error after 19 update #3878

 = 0.9.98.19 (25th November 2019) =
 * Fixed: image transients should clear automatically #3781